spendierk/TKET_website/what_is_TKET.rst

 How To Cite
 -----------

-If you wish to cite TKET in any academic publications, we generally recommend citing our `software overview paper <https://doi.org/10.1088/2058-9565/ab8e92>`_ for most cases.
+If you wish to cite TKET in any academic publications, we recommend citing our `software overview paper <https://doi.org/10.1088/2058-9565/ab8e92>`_ for most cases.

 If your work is on the topic of specific compilation tasks, it may be more appropriate to cite one of our other papers: